mwinters-stuff/Adafruit-GFX-mbed-fork/README.md

 * You can use the regular [Adafruit_GFX introductory guide](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview) as this fork has high compatibility.
 * It also integrates well with tcMenu, IoAbstraction and TaskManagerIO.

+## Different construction between version

+If you prefer to stay temporarily with the old version here is the link, we do recommend you move forward, and the work to do so should be trivial for most, but here is the old link: https://github.com/TcMenu/Adafruit-GFX-mbed-fork/releases/tag/mb0.1.1

+## Constructing and using a display object

+For SPI, we recommend that you create the object using `new` once the system is initialised, sometimes trying to use SPI in any way before this results in board crashes.
+This is as simple as deferring the creation.

+    // Global variable
+    AdafruitSSD1306Spi* gfx;

+    // then somewhere during setup
+    gfx = new AdafruitSSD1306Spi(SPIWithSettings(&spi, PF_13, 10000000), PD_15, PF_12, 64, 128, ENCMODE_UTF8, SSD_1306);
+    gfx->begin();

+For I2C you can use either the above method or just use a global variable providing it an I2C pointer and the address of the device:

+    AdafruitSSD1306I2c gfx(&i2c, NC, SSD_I2C_ADDRESS, 64, 132, ENCMODE_UTF8, SH_1106);

+The above assume you want to use UTF-8 encoding.

+Once created usage is almost exactly the same as regular Adafruit_GFX with tcUnicode also available (even down to the print interface).

 ## Issues

-Unless you are absolutely sure that the issue is a core Adafruit_GFX issue, please raise the issue here first for us to triage it.
+Never raise issues in the core Adafruit_GFX repository as this fork is now very different, please raise the issue here first for us to triage it.

 ## Usage

 This library can work with SSD1306 and SH1106 displays over I2C or SPI.
 There's a couple of really simple examples packaged that show basic usage.
-However, you can look at almost any Adafruit example, as this library is completely compatible, especially wit the IoAbstraction extensions.
+However, you can look at almost any Adafruit example, as this library is completely compatible.

-Although not required, this library has the ability to integrate with IoAbstraction by defining USE_IOABSTRACTION_TCMENU, this provides a complete Print interface that is nearly compatible with Arduino's print functions.
-I'll be honest, we all but assume this flag is set because all our development uses it.
-To completely remove IoAbstraction, remove the flag in the config header.
+This library integrates with IoAbstraction to provide a complete Print interface that is nearly compatible with Arduino's print functions.
+You also need `IoAbstraction` to use this library.

 Performance, at the moment the SSD1306 class could be significantly optimised.
 However, our first aim is to get it stable on mbed 5/6, we'll look at performance later.